- year built

 Chichagof Dream Review

 AdventureSmith Explorations’ Chichagof Dream review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our Alaska experts have been aboard the Chichagof Dream firsthand.
-Please read our Chichagof Dream review below then contact our experts to compare the Chichagof Dream with other small ships to Alaska offering small ship Alaska cruises.
+Please read our Chichagof Dream review below then contact our experts to compare the Chichagof Dream with other ships offering Alaska small ship cruises.

 Owned, operated and guided by a family of life-long Alaskans, the Chichagof Dream offers a knowledgeable, highly professional, well-trained crew; gifted naturalists and cultural heritage guides.
 Her sleek hull design is optimized for supreme comfort in Alaskan waters, regardless of weather.
 Recently renovated with new carpet and furnishings, Chichagof Dream makes exploring the vast Alaskan scenery unforgettable.
 She also offers panoramic views from inside and out on the various viewing decks, as well as a healing Himalayan salt room.
 Choose the Chichagof Dream if you are seeking a small ship with spacious cabins that are configurable for families.

 Common Areas Aboard Chichagof Dream